PowerShell/SecretStore/help/Set-SecretStoreConfiguration.md

 ```

 ### -PassThru
-When true, will write the current SecretStore configuration to the pipeline.
+When used, will write the current SecretStore configuration to the pipeline.

 ```yaml
 Type: SwitchParameter